MrHalfLife280/2010-YouTube-Player/README.md

 # Credits
 Of course, I wanna credit the people over Bittoco to actually make the player, I just wanted to make my own version of the player and let the public actually use it for their revivals

+# Change videos
+In line 89, you can set an MP4 video in the videos folder, but under HD, you can add HD videos in line 90

 # COLORS
 Here are the following colors you can change to [(in line 85)](https://github.com/MrHalfLife280/2010-YouTube-Player/blob/main/index.html#L85)
 # Basic Colors